BMI isn’t everything

 300 Calories per day

 Also, in the 2018 study, participants did something easier than you would think: they cut out 100 calories from each meal three times per day.
-The moral of the story – you can significantly reduce your risks for diseases by reducing calories by 300 each day, either all at once or throughout the day – in as little as twelve weeks!
+The moral of the story – you can significantly reduce your risks (by shrinking your belly fat and inflammation) for diseases by reducing calories by 300 each day, either all at once or throughout the day – in as little as twelve weeks!
 What does that look like?

 Want to do it all at once?
 Here are 300-calorie examples: